Crime victims may get fewer services as federal aid drops. States weigh how to help.

 State legislators in California have proposed two bills aimed at mitigating the federal cuts.

-One of the bills would require state supplemental funding whenever the federal VOCA award is reduced more than 10% than the amount awarded the prior year.
+One of the bills would require state supplemental funding whenever the federal VOCA award is reduced more than 10 percent than the amount awarded the prior year.
 The bill is in committee.

 The other bill, which is still under consideration in the Assembly, would increase fines levied on corporations convicted of misdemeanor and felony offenses.
 These fines would be used to fund a new California Crime Victims Fund.

-In Colorado, the legislature passed a bill proposing a more permanent state funding source for victim services through a 9% gun and ammunition excise tax.
-The tax revenue would be spent on crime victim support services, mental health services, school safety and gun violence prevention.
+In Colorado, the legislature passed a bill proposing a more permanent state funding source for victim services through a 9 percent gun and ammunition excise tax.
+The tax revenue would be spent on crime victim support services, mental health services, school safety, and gun violence prevention.

 The bill is now headed to Democratic Gov. Jared Polis, who has until June 7 to sign or veto it, according to his press secretary.
 If he signs it, the measure will go before voters on the November ballot.